Exercise: Social and cultural variation

+Adherence

+Adhering or staying consistent with an exercise program can be challenging for many people.
+Studies have identified many different factors.
+Some factors include why a person is exercising (e.g, health, social), what types of exercises or how the exercise program is structured, whether or not professionals are involved in the program, education related to exercise and health, monitoring and progress made in exercise program, goals setting, and involved a person is in choosing the exercise program and setting goals.

 Nutrition and recovery

 Proper nutrition is as important to health as exercise.
 When exercising, it becomes even more important to have a good diet to ensure that the body has the correct ratio of macronutrients while providing ample micronutrients, to aid the body with the recovery process following strenuous exercise.

 Active recovery is recommended after participating in physical exercise because it removes lactate from the blood more quickly than inactive recovery.
 Removing lactate from circulation allows for an easy decline in body temperature, which can also benefit the immune system, as an individual may be vulnerable to minor illnesses if the body temperature drops too abruptly after physical exercise.
+Exercise physiologists recommend the "4-Rs framework":